 Jon Hopkins – Singularity

 We all knew the sound of the universe was going to be epic and sublime.
 We didn’t know the beats were gonna hit this hard!
+You know we had to add it to this music round up.
 Singularity is a complex, ambient, intimidating and immersive ride of an album.
 It takes you for an incredible journey through what feels like a new expansive and blissful civilisation.
 Tracks like ‘Emerald Rush’ and ‘Everything Connected’ manage to balance being awe-inspiring and danceable.
 ‘Feel First Life” with its choral vocals is divine and beautifully melancholic.
 ‘Echo Dissolve’ is a slow and brooding piano piece that is mysterious and has an air of vastness in its simplicity.
 Singularity isn’t a “simple” listen, but its progressions and payoffs make Hopkins’ hour plus long project an incredible listening experience.

 The Internet – Hive Mind